UWCCDL/EEG_RateOfForgetting/README.md

 "Antelope" project, carried out by Peiyun Zhou and Andrea Stocco at the University of Washington and [Florian Sense](https://fsense.github.io/) and [Hedderik van Rijn](http://www.van-rijn.org/) at the University of Groningen, The Netherlands.

+For more information about the project, please refer to the following publoications:

+   Zhou, P., Sense, F., Van Rijn, H., & Stocco, A. (2021).
+Reflections of idiographic long-term memory characteristics in resting-state neuroimaging data. _Cognition_, 212, 104660.

 ## Rationale

 In a series of papers, Sense and van Rijn demonstrated that the rate